Map Name: 2025-2026 Alexander Elementary School Continuous Improvement Plan

 Critical Initiative

-• APS will address enrollment and curriculum expansion through strategic facility development and maintenance planning.
+• Address enrollment and curriculum expansion through strategic facility development and maintenance planning.

-• APS will focus on the recruitment and retention of teaching staff by ensuring competitive compensation.
+• Recruit and retain teaching staff by ensuring competitive compensation.

 Key Measures